 The better the quality, the longer the product lasts.
 Before we add new products, we do durability tests to make sure they’ll stand the test of time.
 We work with suppliers that produce high-quality products that last many washes, keeping print colors vibrant and the fabric soft.

 To make our product sourcing more transparent, we've added a Source tab to every product in our catalog, which tells you about each item's manufacturer and country of origin.
-You can also download product certificates in the Description tab of all our eco-friendly products.

 We offer different ways to customize your designs sustainably.
 Many of our products are printed with the direct-to-garment (DTG) technique.
 With DTG, ink is sprayed onto the garment, which helps it soak into the fabric better and makes the print less prone to fading.

 Embroidery is also a popular option for eco-friendly products, providing unique, durable designs and a flexible product range to choose from.
 Embroidered products are more resilient than printed designs and quicker to test since the color of the product won’t affect the end result.

 Since we want our partnerships to match our values, and to clearly communicate them, we’ve published our own Code of Conduct.
 It serves as guidance on how Printful conducts business and outlines the expectations we have for our suppliers and partners.
 We’ve also partnered with ethical trade organization Sedex to ensure transparency and help us monitor our supplier compliance.
 In short, as a company, we aim to improve production sustainability, support employees and communities, combat climate change, and guarantee ethical working standards.

 We’re proud to have been involved in several partnerships in Latvia, and we’re actively looking to extend our support to other Printful locations across the world.